Refined Pairings: Mastering the Art of Whiskey and Food Matching

-At first glance, “how to drink whiskey” is a topic worthy of ridicule.
-Open bottle, pour the liquid into glass and sip – surely that’s all that is required to appreciate this noble brown spirit?
+At first glance, “How to drink whiskey?” is a topic worthy of ridicule.
+Open the bottle, pour the liquid into the glass, and sip – surely that’s all that is required to appreciate this noble brown spirit?

-Yet while a guide to drinking whiskey might appear akin to an instruction manual on how to open a front door, whiskey is a complex subject with a historic and fascinating culture all of its own.
-It takes years to make, and centuries to make well.
+Yet, while a guide to drinking whiskey might appear akin to an instruction manual on opening a front door, whiskey is a complex subject with a historic and fascinating culture.
+It takes years to make and centuries to make well.
 It is also a subject full of misapprehensions and disagreement.
-Some experts believe that whiskey benefits greatly from the addition of water, others abhor the idea.
-Some argue that you should spit whiskey when tasting professionally, others insist that you cannot appreciate the full experience without swallowing it.
+Some experts believe that whiskey benefits greatly from adding water; others abhor the idea.
+Some argue that you should spit whiskey when tasting professionally; others insist that you cannot appreciate the whole experience without swallowing it.

-However, on the subject of which glass to use, there is a broad consensus among experts and professionals.
+However, there is a broad consensus among experts and professionals on which glass to use.
 The iconic and ubiquitous tumbler is perfect for blended whiskey or bourbon when mixers or ice might be added.
-But it is useless for appreciating the complex and multi-faceted aromas of single malt whiskey.
-Our view is that a tulip-shaped glass is ideal because it focuses and concentrates the aromas into the nose.
+But it is useless for appreciating single malt whiskey’s complex and multi-faceted aromas.
+We believe a tulip-shaped glass is ideal because it focuses and concentrates the aromas into the nose.
 You can buy them at most glass shops at a modest cost.
-Others, believe it or not, favor a Champagne flute, sherry glass or even a white wine glass.
+Others, believe it or not, favor a Champagne flute, sherry glass, or even a white wine glass.
 All of which triumph over tumblers when used to appreciate fine whiskey.

-That being said, whiskey doesn’t have to be ‘fine’ to be fully appreciated.
-The wealth of whiskey styles is the category’s greatest strength – while whiskey isn’t wine, identifying the diversity of flavors will greatly enhance your enjoyment of it, not least because you will be able to identify flavors that most appeal to you.
+That said, whiskey doesn’t have to be ‘fine’ to be fully appreciated.
+The wealth of whiskey styles is the category’s greatest strength – while whiskey isn’t wine, identifying the diversity of flavors will significantly enhance your enjoyment of it, not least because you can identify flavors that appeal to you.

-But in whiskey, there are two, but not mutually exclusive styles – sweet and savory.
-Many whiskeys – though not all – tend to have defining characteristics that either lean toward flavors of banoffee pie, maple syrup, ginger barley, and Christmas Cake, or earthy, mushroomy, autumnal flavors.
-Most American and Irish whiskey, many Speyside and Lowland whiskeys fall into the sweet category, while several Highland and some Scottish Island and Japanese whiskeys offer a more savory range of aromas and flavors.
+But in whiskey, there are two styles – sweet and savory- but they are not mutually exclusive.
+Many whiskeys – though not all – tend to have defining characteristics that either lean toward flavors of banoffee pie, maple syrup, ginger barley, and Christmas Cake or earthy, mushroomy, autumnal flavors.
+Most American and Irish whiskey and many Speyside and Lowland whiskeys fall into the sweet category.
+In contrast, several Highland and some Scottish Islands and Japanese whiskeys offer a more savory range of aromas and flavors.

 The real beauty of whiskey is its lack of pretension.
-Snobs and bores are not permitted in the world’s distilleries – whiskey is at its heart a simple drink made of grain, yeast, and water, running the gamut from harsh firewater to a sophisticated and complex social lubricant.
+Snobs and bores are not permitted in the world’s distilleries – whiskey is, at its heart, a simple drink made of grain, yeast, and water, running the gamut from harsh firewater to a sophisticated and complex social lubricant.
 Nevertheless, it should have no airs and graces.
-But whilst learning to appreciate whiskey professionally does not have to involve strict guidelines or pompous ceremony, observing a few pointers can help you along your whiskey journey and aide in the enjoyment of all manner of whiskey styles.
+But while learning to appreciate whiskey professionally does not have to involve strict guidelines or a pompous ceremony, observing a few pointers can help you along your whiskey journey and aid in enjoying all manner of whiskey styles.

 A tulip-shaped glass is ideal for appreciating malt whiskey styles.
-The key is not to rush the ‘nosing process’ – whiskey has a strong alcoholic content that can hurt the nostrils if too quickly inhaled.
-It is best to approach a glass of whiskey with caution, gently inhaling the aromas.
-Professionals tend to nose whiskey with more distance between the face and glass than wine critics for that very reason.
+The key is not to rush the ‘nosing process’ – whiskey has a robust alcoholic content that can hurt the nostrils if too quickly inhaled.
+It is best to cautiously approach a glass of whiskey, gently inhaling the aromas.
+For that very reason, professionals tend to nose whiskey with more distance between the face and glass than wine critics.

-Experts are rarely in agreement: some deride adding water while others insist upon it.
-Our own experience suggests that a dash of water can make the alcoholic attack on the palate more manageable and less harsh, allowing the taster to enjoy a broader range of flavors.
+Experts rarely agree: some deride adding water while others insist upon it.
+Our experience suggests that a dash of water can make the alcoholic attack on the palate more manageable and less harsh, allowing the taster to enjoy a broader range of flavors.
 Besides, distilleries routinely add water before bottling to bring the alcohol level down, which can hover around the high 60s after distillation.
-Blenders will use water to take samples down to just 20% ABV; water is crucial for breaking down the whiskey and releasing an array of aromas, thereby making appreciation easier.
-Of course, if you like the heat and potency of high strength whiskey, then ignore the above!
+Blenders will use water to take samples down to just 20% ABV; water is crucial for breaking down the whiskey and releasing an array of aromas, making appreciation easier.
+Of course, if you like the heat and potency of high-strength whiskey, then ignore the above!

 Another point of debate concerns whether to spit or swallow whatever you’re tasting.
-On the one hand, the palate can tire quite quickly when sampling such a powerful spirit as whiskey – professional tasters need to keep a clear head.
-Yet to fully judge a whiskey’s full potential and quality, it is advisable to swallow.
-One of the hallmarks of great a whiskey, like wine, is the quality of the finish.
+On the one hand, the palate can tire quite quickly when sampling such a powerful spirit as whiskey – professional tasters must keep a clear head.
+Yet, to fully judge a whiskey’s full potential and quality, it is advisable to swallow.
+One of the hallmarks of excellent whiskey, like wine, is the quality of the finish.
 The warm feeling as the spirit passes down the throat and the impression left afterward are crucial to the tasting experience.
-We always recommend sipping and savoring any high-quality whiskey, to understand the nuances inherent to your glass of amber nectar.
+We always recommend sipping and savoring any high-quality whiskey to understand the nuances inherent to your glass of amber nectar.

 Seafood is another natural partner to whiskey.
-Langoustines and scallops love spicy/peaty single malt styles: the saltiness in the shellfish bounces off the seaside notes in the whiskey.
+Langoustines and scallops love spicy/peaty single malt styles: the shellfish’s saltiness bounces off the whiskey’s seaside notes.
 Foie gras is another pairing that always astounds food & wine lovers.
-A rich and fruity Speyside whiskey cuts across the fatty richness with aplomb, while Asian dishes like Peking duck are made for fruity Speyside single malts.
+A rich and fruity Speyside whiskey cuts across the fatty richness with aplomb, while Asian dishes like Peking Duck are made for fruity Speyside single malts.
 Even desserts can work surprisingly well with sweeter whiskey styles; Dalwhinnie, an award-winning single Highland Malt, is rarely fazed by even the most potent and unctuous dishes.
-Chocolate is the best partner to this alcoholic bottled honey.
+Chocolate is the best partner for this alcoholic bottled honey.